Allocation Assist

 Community and leisure time

-There are a wide range of activities available, according to your budget.
+There is a wide range of activities available that meet your budget.
 There is an endless array of restaurants with cuisines from all over the world.
 The more touristy attractions can be on the expensive side, but there are plenty of beaches, parks, and inexpensive or free museums and galleries.
 You can also take the opportunity to get out into the desert or visit a nature reserve.

 Language, Culture, and Religion